 primary pe and sport premium

 Pupils of primary age do not spend very long with us at Meadowbrook College as they are in transition onto a new primary school and work with a wide variety of ages who only qualify for the PE and Sport Premium if they are with us at a particular time in the year when the relevant census is taken.
-For the period 2018-19 we have 6 pupils eligible and received £6000; the plans for how we will spend the funding are attached below.
-In 2017-18 we had 2 pupils and the summary of how we spent funds during this year is found below.
+For the period 2018-19 we had 6 pupils eligible and received £6000; the plans for how this funding was used are attached below.

 At Meadowbrook College our primary pupils follow the Bridges programme which has been developed to provide a comprehensive and integrated interim package of support.
 Each programme can be tailored to meet the needs of our pupils and is designed to prepare them to move onto their next school/placement.
 Physical activity, education and sport forms an important part of our curriculum offer.
 We only have pupils with us for a short period of time, but they experience a variety of sports: table-tennis, basketball, football, swimming, ice-skating, climbing, horse-riding, outdoor education activities and 'play' activities.